gaborbernat/bernat-tech/content/posts/version-numbers/index.md

 - pip around 4,
 - python-dateutil 1.

-And these are very high profile libraries.
-To make things even worse, some of their maintainers overlap (i.e. the same person is the maintainer of multiple projects).
+And these are very high-profile libraries.
+To make things even worse, some of their maintainers overlap (i.e., the same person is the maintainer of multiple projects).
 And to complicate matters even further, for most maintainers this is not a full-time job, but something on the side, part of their free time.

-Given the scarce human resources to maintain a library, in practice there's a single supported version for any library at any given point in time: **the latest one**.
+Given the scarce human resources to maintain a library, in practice, there's a single supported version for any library at any given point in time: **the latest one**.
 Any version before that (be that major, minor, patch) is in essence
 abandoned:

-- if you want security updates you need to move to the latest version,
+- if you want security updates, you need to move to the latest version,
 - if you wish to a bugfix you need to move to the newest version,
 - if you want a new feature, it is only going to be available in the latest version.

 You get the idea.
-Unless you're thrilled with your current version, to pull in any change you will need to move to the last released version (be that security improvement, bugfix or feature).
+Unless you're thrilled with your current version, to pull in any change you will need to move to the last released version (be that security improvement, bugfix, or feature).
 Otherwise, you'll not get it.

 {{< figure src="silky_wind.webp" width="700px">}}